Graduate Orientation

 REQUIRED STEPS TO ACTIVATE A U.S. IMMIGRATION STATUS

-All new/incoming and transfer-in MIT Degree-Seeking Undergraduate and Graduate” international students are required to complete an ISO Immigration Orientation eCourse.
-“Degree-Seeking Undergraduate and Graduate” international Students must complete their specific immigration status (F-1 or J-1) ‘Immigration Orientation eCourse’ and attain a passing grade of 90% or higher on the corresponding (F-1 or J-1) ‘Immigration Orientation eCourse Quiz’.
+ALL new/incoming degree-seeking Graduate and Undergraduate international students are required to complete their specific immigration status (F-1 or J-1) ‘Immigration Orientation eCourse’ and attain a passing grade of 90% or higher on the corresponding (F-1 or J-1) ‘Immigration Orientation eCourse Quiz’.

 • Eligible students will be “invited” to their specific immigration status (F-1 or J-1) ‘Immigration Orientation eCourse’ by email.
 The email invitation will be sent to the student’s @mit.edu email address from Canvas.